gerazov/toggle-bool.nvim/README.md

 ![gif animation of plugin](./toggle-bool.gif)

-The toggles included by default is
+The toggles included by default are:
 - `False` ←→ `True`
 - `false` ←→ `true`